Udaan (2014 TV series): 7 years later

 Both Chakor and Suraj return to village for work and form a bond with Saanvi, who's now known as Anjor, unaware of the fact that she's their daughter.
 Imli finally tells them the truth and an apologetic Suraj reconciles with Chakor and Saanvi.
 Suraj is killed in a bomb-blast, a result of a political fallout.
 Chakor, pays Suraj's look-alike, Raghav Khanna to take Suraj's place, rather than telling the truth to Saanvi and family.
 Imli turns good and dies while saving Chakor life.
 Chakor gets jailed for 10 years under false charges and Saanvi is adopted by a rich couple.

 10 years later

 Chakor traces her daughter and tries to get close to her.
 The rich couple tries to separate them and kills Raghav, causing Saanvi to leave them.
 Saanvi marries Sameer and they move to Sitapur.
-Sameer is brutally killed by Ranvijay, who had helped Imli in earlier.
+Sameer is brutally killed by Ranvijay, who had helped Imli earlier.
 Chakor and Saanvi unite to get revenge and Ranvijay is burnt alive.
 Finally, Chakor comes back to Azadganj as Saanvi decides to stay in Sitapur.